giulia0402/giulia0402.github.io/index.md

 </body>
 </html>

 As long as one word of a topic appears in a summary, the corresponding movie is considered to belong to this theme.
-The proportion of topics per year can be computed.
+The number of  topics per year can be computed and can be related to the number of fictional releases.
+The results are shown on the plot below.
+A topic curve above the total fictional movies curve means that the specified topic is more represented on the period and vice versa.
+So what do those results tell us ?

 PLOT